What is UPJ obstruction?

-UPJ obstruction is a blockage of the flow of urine from part of the kidney known as the renal pelvis to the ureter, which that carries urine from kidney to the urinary bladder, which is the storehouse of the urine till it is excreted out.
+- UPJ obstruction is a blockage of the flow of urine from part of the kidney known as the renal pelvis to the ureter, which carries urine from the kidney to the urinary bladder, which is the storehouse of the urine till it is excreted out.

-Under normal circumstances the kidneys removes waste, excess fluid, salts and toxins from your blood in the form of urine.
-In UPJ obstruction, the kidney produces urine, but it is not drained through the renal pelvis into the ureter causing a ‘backup’ of urine.
+- Under normal circumstances, the kidneys remove waste, excess fluid, salts and toxins from your blood in the form of urine.
+In UPJ obstruction, the kidney produces urine.
+However, it is not drained through the renal pelvis into the ureter, causing urine backup.
 This causes urine to collect in the kidney, which leads to kidney swelling (hydronephrosis).

 What causes UPJ obstruction?

-The cause of UPJ is still not clear.
-The most common cause of an obstruction or blockage occurs when a baby is still growing in the womb due to some intrinsic defect in the muscle of the ureter.
+- The cause of UPJ is still not clear.
+The most common cause of obstruction or blockage occurs when a baby is still growing in the womb due to some intrinsic defect in the muscle of the ureter.
 This is called a congenital obstruction (present from birth).
-Secondary UPJ can be because of scarring, infection, previous surgery or extrinsic obstruction.
+Secondary UPJ can be scarring, infection, previous surgery or extrinsic obstruction.

 What are the signs and symptoms of PUJ?

-They can be asymptomatic or may present with following symptoms:
+They can be asymptomatic or may present with the following symptoms:

 - Back or flank pain